 Both filings are due by 31 January following the tax year.
 The EoPS is one input to the final declaration; the final declaration is the closing filing that replaces the old SA100 self assessment return.
 The 31 January deadline is preserved, but the structure changes: you no longer file one SA100 covering the whole year, you file an EoPS per business or portfolio plus the consolidating final declaration through MTD-compatible software.

-The full side-by-side comparison of the old annual SA cycle with the new MTD quarterly + EoPS + final declaration cycle is on the MTD vs current self assessment comparison page (sibling Wave 3 page B7).
+For the full side-by-side of the old annual SA cycle against the new MTD quarterly plus EoPS plus final declaration cycle, see the MTD vs current self assessment comparison page.

 Change 4: HMRC-recognised compatible software is required